“Inverse Distance Weighting (IDW) interpolation estimates unknown values with specifying search distance, closest points, power setting & barriers.”

 To estimate the point in between, draw a dotted line to the x-axis and then to the y-axis.
 A good estimate of the blue point is 0.5 and 0.5.
 You just did a linear interpolation.

 Interpolation in GIS works the same.
-Take known points.
-Create a surface by estimating unknown ones.
+First, you take known points.
+Next, you create a surface by estimating unknown ones.
+Let’s examine this in a bit more detail.

 Near points are more alike than far points: